abd-wazzan/abd-wazzan/README.md

     public function getGoal(): string
     {
-        return 'Write code that makes me enjoy as much as other developers enjoy it when they read it';
+        return 'Write code that is as captivating and enjoyable for me to read as it is for other developers.';
     }

     public function getUsefulQuote(): string